William Hague: Mali must not be allowed to be failed state

 Prime Minister David Cameron, who will give an update to Parliament about British victims later, has said the international community faces a "large and existential terrorist threat" and the UK and other countries must act to deny terrorists a safe haven wherever they seek it.

 The government has provided logistical support to the French military in Mali, which is seeking to push back Islamic rebels which have gained control of parts of the country.
-But ministers have insisted there will be "no combat role" for British forces.'Not omnipotent'
+But ministers have insisted there will be "no combat role" for British forces.

 Mr Hague rejected suggestions the international community could have done more at an earlier stage to anticipate the problems in Mali and the risk that they would spill over into neighbouring countries.